Stones from the River: Plot

 The novel begins when Trudi Montag, protagonist, is born to Gertrude Montag, a mentally-tormented woman, and to Leo Montag, a newly-returned veteran of the First World War who runs a pay-library in the fictional river-side town of Burgdorf on July 23, 1915.
-Until Trudi is four years of age, Gertrude rejects Trudi as her daughter because Trudi is a zwerg, or a dwarf.
-After a miscarriage and due to increasing levels of insanity, Leo admits Gertrude to an asylum where she catches pneumonia and dies.
+Until Trudi is 3 months of age, Gertrude rejects Trudi and refuses to look at or touch her.
+She believes her own sin has caused her daughter to be born a zwerg, or dwarf, and retreats into insanity to avoid her guilt.
+Gertrude eventually accepts her infant daughter and becomes more of a mother and wife, although her mannerisms and actions remain erratic and require confinement both in their home and then at an asylum.
+After a miscarriage and due to increasing levels of agitation and unpredictability, Leo admits Gertrude to the asylum once more, where she catches pneumonia and dies.

 At age 5, Trudi begins to hang from doorframes, hoping to grow.
-She also becomes friends with a boy, George Weiler, whose mother dresses him in girls' clothing; their friendship is short-lived.
+She also becomes friends with a boy, Georg Weiler, whose mother dresses him in girls' clothing; their friendship is short-lived.

 At ages 6 through 8, Trudi goes to school and faces severe social ostracization from both her classmates and her nun-teachers.
 Despite this, she excels in school and develops an aptitude for history.
 Her father buys her a dog, called Seehund, to provide her with a close companion in the absence of a sibling.
-Seehund attracts the attention of a classmate, Eva Rosend, and she and Trudi become friends in secret, bonding over their mutual deformities: Trudi's dwarfism and Eva's large port-wine stain.
+Seehund attracts the attention of a classmate, Eva Rosen, and she and Trudi become friends in secret, bonding over their mutual deformities: Trudi's dwarfism and Eva's large port-wine stain.
 When Eva denounces Trudi, Trudi tells a townsperson of Eva's birth defect; this begins a pattern for Trudi.
 Having learned the power of secrets, she begins cultivating them in the townspeople and spreading them like seeds for her own benefit and, on occasion, revenge.